Improving Content Comprehension With Layouts

 By developing a few base templates for certain article types, the bulk of the work is already done when it comes to designing your piece.
 You and your team can then spend your precious time thinking of ways to make the page even better, tweaking and testing things like a new CTA placement, an animation instead of a picture, etc. Watch the data carefully to see how these things affect the metrics that matter to you, and then add something to your template if it’s working well so it’s easy to include on all articles moving forward.

 When saving a Post Template in Setka Editor, our tool encodes its layout, structure, content, and all its other style elements.
 Users can make new ones or choose from saved templates when creating a post, so all they have to do is copy in a new story, make a few edits—and done.

-The Setka Editor makes flexible but templatized design even easier with the use of Snippets.
+The Setka Editor makes flexible but templatized design even easier with the use of Components.
 These micro-templates allow you to save layouts and styling for specific content blocks (like pull quotes, lists, etc.), which can then be easily inserted into any content piece to allow you to customize layouts while still keeping a streamlined production process.

 Best Practices for User-Friendly Layouts

 4.1.
 Make your content the optimal width for scannability

 The optimal column width for effortless reading is 66-75 symbols.